 The Vision Science Training grant at Washington University in St. Louis (T32 EY013360) trains pre-doctoral scientists in the broad area of Vision Research

 Students are drawn from graduate and programs in Biochemistry, Computational Biology, Developmental Biology, Human Statistical Genetics, Immunology, Molecular Biophysics, Molecular Cell Biology, Molecular Genetics & Genomics, Microbiology & Microbial Pathogenesis, and Neurosciences.

 The training program is delivered by 32 mentors, 22 of whom have NEI funding, studying nearly all aspects of ocular function and pathology.

 Trainees participate in the rich environment of seminars, advanced courses, honorary lectures, journal clubs, and retreats offered at Washington University.

-The training program supports four graduate students enrolled in the Interdisciplinary Training in Vision Science (ITVS) pathway for up to three years.
+The training program supports four graduate students enrolled in the Interdisciplinary Training in Vision Science (ITVS) pathway for up to two years.